Introduction to Tkinter Menubutton

 j += 1

-In the above example, we have created a list with the list of speed options and created a parent window called top using Tk() with title ‘speed options’ and with height and width of 200×100.
+In the above example, we have created a list with the list of speed options and created a parent window called top using Tk() with the title ‘speed options’ and with a height and width of 200×100.
 We created a menu button with text as speed and with options as a relief with raised as value and called pack() functions and created a user_choice variable and added all speed options from the list using add_radiobutton() function and finally calling the mainloop() function.

 This is a guide to Tkinter Menubutton.
 Here we discuss the introduction of Tkinter Menubutton along with sample code for better understanding.
 You may also have a look at the following articles to learn more –